keks-code/vue-material-layout-kit/README.md

 **Popular layouts for Material Design web applications.**

-The idea here is to provide ready to use Vue templates with typical for [Material Design](https://material.io/) layout and navigational components.
+The idea here is to provide ready to use Vue templates with typical [Material Design](https://material.io/) layout and navigational components.

 [&gt;&gt;&gt; DEMO &lt;&lt;&lt;](http://vue-layouts.kekscs.com/)